-Many of the variations in the results of operations, discussed below, occurred because of the transactions affecting the Company's properties described in Management's Overview and Summary above, including the Redevelopment Properties and the Disposition Property (as defined below).
+Many of the variations in the results of operations, discussed below, occurred because of the transactions affecting the Company's properties described in Management's Overview and Summary above, including the Redevelopment Properties and the Disposition Properties (as defined below).

 For purposes of the discussion below, the Company defines "Same Centers" as those Centers that are substantially complete and in operation for the entirety of both periods of the comparison.
-Non-Same Centers for comparison purposes include those Centers or properties that are going through a substantial redevelopment often resulting in the closing of a portion of the Center ("Redevelopment Properties"), those properties that have recently transitioned to or from equity method joint ventures to or from consolidated assets ("JV Transition Centers") and properties that have been disposed of ("Disposition Property").
+Non-Same Centers for comparison purposes include those Centers or properties that are going through a substantial redevelopment often resulting in the closing of a portion of the Center ("Redevelopment Properties"), those properties that have recently transitioned to or from equity method joint ventures to or from consolidated assets ("JV Transition Centers") and properties that have been disposed of ("Disposition Properties").
 The Company moves a Center in and out of Same Centers based on whether the Center is substantially complete and in operation for the entirety of both periods of the comparison.
-Accordingly, the Same Centers consist of all consolidated Centers, excluding the Redevelopment Properties, the JV Transition Centers and the Disposition Property, for the periods of comparison.
+Accordingly, the Same Centers consist of all consolidated Centers, excluding the Redevelopment Properties, the JV Transition Centers and the Disposition Properties, for the periods of comparison.

-For the comparison of the three months ended March 31, 2021 to the three months ended March 31, 2020, the JV Transition Centers are Fashion District Philadelphia and Sears South Plains.
-For the comparison of the three months ended March 31, 2021 to the three months ended March 31, 2020, the Disposition Property is Paradise Valley Mall.
+For the comparison of the three and nine months ended September 30, 2021 to the three and nine months ended September 30, 2020, the JV Transition Centers are Fashion District Philadelphia and Sears South Plains.
+For the comparison of the three and nine months ended September 30, 2021 to the three and nine months ended September 30, 2020, the Disposition Properties are Paradise Valley Mall and Tucson La Encantada.